ninjasaysherro/Landing-Page/README.md

 # Landing-Page
-The Odin Project Landing Page Project
+The Odin Project - Landing Page Project

+This project entails everything that TOP has taught in regards to HTML and CSS.
+The student will take everything that they have learned so far and recreate a page from an image.

 1/18/2022 - 3:00pm-5:30pm
 -Begin project on Landing Page